addu390/addu390.github.io/_pages/about.md

 ### Software Engineer II; Clear (Formerly ClearTax), Bengaluru, Karnataka (2018-07 - 2019-12)

-- Load Test Framework: Developed a framework to capture and replay HTTP traffic at a higher speed in a test environment and published performance results with Grafana and Spinnaker dashboards.
+- Load Test Framework: Developed a framework to capture and replay HTTP traffic at a higher speed in a test environment and published performance results to Grafana and Spinnaker dashboards, reducing the set-up time from >60 minutes to ~10 minutes

-- Parallel Test Framework: Reduced test execution time from 65 minutes to 14 minutes using Jenkins and AWS Spot Fleet with ANT scripts to aggregate test results, thereby reducing deployment time and cost from $300 to ~$20 a month.
+- Parallel Test Framework: Reduced test execution time from 65 minutes to ~14 minutes using Jenkins and AWS Spot Fleet with ANT scripts to aggregate test results, reducing deployment time and cost from $300 to $20 a month.

-- ETL (Extract, Transform, and Load) Pipeline: Set-up a pipeline to combine data across multiple database shards by streaming MySQL bin logs using Kafka and offload data to Hive-on-HBase for Business analytics and reports.
+- ETL (Extract, Transform, and Load) Pipeline: Set up a pipeline to combine data across multiple database shards by streaming MySQL bin logs using Kafka, leading to a 60%+ improvement in query-time.

-- Database Sharding Bundle: Developed a Java Dropwizard library for application-level horizontal sharding for relational databases, with support for atomicity of transactions, handling nested UnitOfWork and checkpointing.
+- Database Sharding Bundle: Developed a Java Dropwizard library for application-level horizontal sharding for relational databases, with support for atomicity of transactions, handling nested UnitOfWork, and checkpointing.

-- Xander: Built a wrapper around simple workflows (AWS SWF) with a decision layer for APIs to be synchronous or asynchronous, primarily to run SQL queries in batches for the enterprise users.
+- Xander: Built a wrapper around simple workflows (AWS SWF) with a decision layer for APIs to be synchronous or asynchronous, reducing failure rate from ~20% to NIL.

 - Licensing as a Service: Developed a service for monetizing and limiting user exploitation of the application utilizing Python Django to float the application and Redis for database caching.